vasi/bootstrappable-distros/Sabotage.md

 What you get: A minimal command-line distro

-Can install further software from source: Yes, with the `butch` minimal package manager
+Can install further software from source: Yes, with the `butch` minimal package manager.
+Many packages are old, though.

 ## Manual testing